Season 70 (2026/2027)

 -------

 There are no refunds.
-If circumstances prevent you from attending your performance, please contact us ahead of time and we will attempt to move your ticket to a future performance.
+If circumstances prevent you from attending your performance, please contact us ahead of time and we will attempt to move your ticket to a future performance of the same production.

 If you experience any technical difficulties, call the office at (313) 868-1347.